Setting up hreflang correctly on a Wix multilingual site

 Steps to verify hreflang implementation

-- Check the Hreflang tab in the International Targeting report for any errors
+- Click the Language tab in International Targeting and review the hreflang error report for any flagged issues.

 Common Hreflang Errors on Wix Multilingual Sites